bakfile/bak/README.md

 ## Additional commands and flags

-`bak down --keep my_file` - Restores from .bakfile, does not delete .bakfile
 `bak diff my_file` Compare a .bakfile using `diff` (configurable)
 `bak list`/`bak list my_file` - List all .bakfiles, or just `my_file`'s
 `bak open my_file` View a .bakfile in $PAGER (configurable)